WW Recipe of the Day: Slow Cooker Corn & Shrimp Chowder

 - Chopped chives

-Source: Slightly adapted from Fix-It and Forget-It New Cookbook: 250 New Delicious Slow Cooker Recipes!
+Source: Slightly adapted from Fix-It and Forget-It New Cookbook: 250 New Delicious Slow Cooker Recipes by Phyllis Good.

 *PointsPlus® and SmartPoints® calculated by Simple Nourished Living; Not endorsed by Weight Watchers International, Inc. All recipe ingredients except optional items included in determining nutritional estimates.
 SmartPoints® values calculated WITHOUT Weight Watchers Zero Points fruits and vegetables using the WW Recipe Builder.

-I used the 4-Quart Insert with my Hamilton Beach 3-in-1 Slow Cooker to make this slow cooker corn and shrimp chowder.
+I used the 4-Quart Insert with my Crock-Pot 3-in-1 Slow Cooker to make this slow cooker corn and shrimp chowder.
 You can check it out on Amazon: